joeatbayes/oid-mapper/readme.txt

 Generate sample oids mapping file: when in bash python generateoids.py
-  # creates a file test.map.txt that has 10 million synthetically
+  # creates a file data/stage/generated_oids.map.txt
+  # that has a number of synthetically
   # generated oids.
 This file will consume about
   # 2.7 Gig of storage space.
 You can reduce this by changing
   # targetRows variable in generateoids.py  This generates some
   # combitorial records for many children composing a single master
   # the total number is random but on my test it actually produced
-  # 29,995,113 million rows in 11.25 minutes.
+  # *1 -
-  #*2 - 12m8.459s
+  # *2 - 12m8.459s
-  #*3 - 05m24.9s
+  # *3 - 05m24.9s
+  # *3L- 4h:20m:26sec

-Convert the oids file data file into a SQL command file to feed into postgress python create_db_load.py test.map.txt
+Convert the oids file data file into a SQL command file to feed into postgress python create_db_load.py data/stage/generated_oids.map.txt
   # replace test.map.txt with a list of your input files.
-  # it will generate a file named db_load.out.sql
+  # it will generate a file named data/stage/db_load.sql
   # this file will be slightly larger than the
   # sum of the data passed in the list of input files.
-  # *1-on my machine this took 201 seconds for 29.9 million
+  # *1 -201 seconds for 29.9 million
   # records.
-  # *2-1m9.7s - 69 seconds
+  # *2 - 1m9.7s - 69 seconds
+  # *3 - 0m44s
-  # *3-0m44s
+  # *3L- 21m:43.87s

 Load Postgress with the oids data psql -f db_load.sql
-  # On linux use time psql -f db_load.sql
+  # On linux use time psql -f data/stage/db_load.sql
   # to measure how long it takes.
   # generates a file db_load.RESULT.txt
   # On windows you can use time command
   # by running a bash and then executing the
   # same command you would on linux.
+  # On large files the would be to accomodate
+  # ssh session timeout
+  #     nohup time psql -f db_load.sql
   # *1 - 29.9 million  records it took  67m50s. or 4060 seconds
   #      with out of the box postgress configuration
   #      or  7.36K records per second.